Electric Water Pump | Irrigating Garden or Lawn

 We purchased our pump from a farm and ranch store ~ if you are looking at new pumps, take a look at these Red Lion Lawn and Irrigation type pumps.

 Our pump cost approximately $200 plus $100 for all the attachments.
-This may be different for you depending on your area.
-But, this particular pump was the best value that we could find locally.
+Your situation may be different depending on your area.
+But this particular pump was the best value that we could find locally.

 Also, take a look at and do some research on other similar type pumps.
 Make sure to check with either a plumber or irrigation expert at your farm and ranch store.